zeromq/libzmq/RELICENSE/steve-o.md

 library (ZeroMQ) under the Mozilla Public License v2 (MPLv2).

-A portion of the commits made by the Github handle "steve-o", with commit author "Steven McCoy", are copyright of Steven McCoy.
+A portion of the commits made by the Github handle "steve-o", with commit author "Steven McCoy <steven.mccoy@miru.hk>" and "Steve-o
+<fnjordy@gmail.com>", are copyright of Steven McCoy.
 This document hereby grants the libzmq project team to relicense libzmq, including all past, present and future contributions of the author listed above.